NateWr/cyf-react-syntax/readme.md

 So what's the difference?

-In the render function, the first button is created wit just basic HTML code.
-The second button loads a *new React component* named `Button`.
+In the render function, the first button is created with just basic HTML code.
+The second button loads a *new React component* named `MyButton`.

 Let's break this down.